|Wayne Rooney and Steve Gerrard Both from North West England|

 CB: Roy McFarland (Merseyside)

 McFarland was one of the top defenders in the late 1960's and early 1970's.
+He played for Tranmere Rovers, Derby County and Bradford City.
 He was a key player for the great Derby side under Brian Clough.
 He played 28 times for England and was a part of the team that did not qualify for the WC in 1974.

 Carragher spent his entire career with Liverpool.
-He is their seond longest serving player in history.
+He is their second longest serving player in their history.
 He won the Champions' League in 2005 and two FA Cups with them.
-He was a part of England's team at Euro 2004 and the WC Finals in 2006.
+He had 38 caps for England.
+He was a part of England's team at Euro 2004 and the WC Finals in 2006 and 2010.
+His international career was limited by playing at the same time as John Terry, Sol Campbell, Rio Ferdinard, etc.

 CB/LB: Emlyn Hughes (Lancashire)